UK's sterling holds steady after government extends lockdown, risks remain

-Sterling was stable on Friday, falling only slightly against the broad-based stronger dollar, after the UK said it would extend its coronavirus lockdown for at least three more weeks.
+Sterling was stable on Friday amidst a broad-based weaker dollar after Britain said it would extend its coronavirus lockdown for at least three more weeks.

-Foreign Secretary Dominic Raab said Britain could not risk the progress it had made in fighting the outbreak by easing up on restrictions at this "delicate and dangerous stage".
-Speaking on Thursday, he said there is no time frame for the easing of restrictions as it would be irresponsible to give an indication of when the rules would change.
+Foreign Secretary Dominic Raab said the UK could not risk the progress it had made in fighting the outbreak by easing up on restrictions at this "delicate and dangerous stage".
+Speaking on Thursday, he said there was no time frame for the easing of restrictions as it would be irresponsible to give an indication of when the rules would change.

+The United Kingdom has also extended by a month until the end of June the furlough scheme for workers at companies hit by the coronavirus outbreak, finance minister Rishi Sunak said.
+The pound earlier sagged to its lowest level in decades as COVID-19 spread across Europe, killing thousands and overwhelming healthcare systems.
+The UK introduced a nationwide lockdown towards the end of March.

-A spokesman for Johnson, who is recovering from cornavirus infection, said on Thursday the government would not ask for an extension to the transition period.
-Analysts predict that could have a negative impact on the pound.
-"Preparations must surely have taken a significant knock in recent weeks and investors are likely to price in an even more sparsely detailed trade deal if the deadline of year-end is maintained," said Derek Halpenny, head of research at MUFG.
+A spokesman for Johnson, who is recovering from coronavirus infection, said on Thursday the government would not ask for an extension to the transition period.
+Analysts predict this stance could have a negative impact on the pound.
+"Preparations must surely have taken a significant knock in recent weeks and investors are likely to price in an even more sparsely detailed trade deal (with the EU) if the deadline of year-end is maintained," said Derek Halpenny, head of research at MUFG.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)